nbn22385/htpc-docker/README.md

 - `Categories > tv > Save Path`: `/usb/torrents/tv`

-**Note**: if using VueTorrent UI, you might have to switch back to the default UI to set the category paths
+**Note**: if using VueTorrent UI, you might have to switch back to the default UI to update the category paths

 #### SABnzbd